 BELGIUM: The huge price increases in HFC refrigerants appear to have ended, at least in the short term, with some refrigerants even dropping in price.

-The latest report by Öko-Recherche into F-gas pricing reveals that price increases in the second lag of this year have eased.
+The latest report by Öko-Recherche into F-gas pricing reveals that price increases in the second half of this year have eased.
 The price of R404A, which saw huge increases in 2017, has fallen, while a slight price drop has been observed for R407C and R 410A in the third quarter of 2018.

 The price of R32, which is being promoted as the lower GWP alternative to R410A in smaller splits, has dropped over the past year by about 15%.
-In contrast, the cost of the “natural” refrigerants R 290 (propane) and CO2 remain low, and have even shown small price drops.
+In contrast, the cost of the “natural” refrigerants R290 (propane) and CO2 remain low, and have even shown small price drops.

 The latest figures were revealed by Öko-Recherche, the German independent environmental research company, at last week’s F-gas stakeholder meeting in Brussels. Öko-Recherche monitors F-gas price activity on behalf of the European Commission’s directorate-general for climate action, DG Clima.